mphuget/nodejs-api-auth-backend/README.md

 ## How to run

-Clone the repository:
+1. Clone the repository:

 git clone https://github.com/mphuget/nodejs-api-auth-backend.git

-Go to the repository:
+2. Go to the repository:

 cd nodejs-api-auth-backend

-Install the dependencies (removed from Git repository):
+3. Install the dependencies (removed from Git repository):

 npm install

-Create a directory for MongoDB data (select where to store them)
+4. Create a directory for MongoDB data (select where to store them)

 mkdir ./data

-Run the MongoDB server from another directory than the data one (in a first terminal)
+5. Run the MongoDB server from another directory than the data one (in a first terminal)

 mongod --dbpath ./data

-On another terminal, run the server
+6. On another terminal, run the server

 node server.js

 If everything went smoothly, you should see a running on port message and connected to database messages

+The different routes were tested under Postman